 What is the Nisonger RRTC?

-This is a this five-year research project looking at the health and function of adults with intellectual and developmental disabilities (IDD).
+This is a five-year research project looking at the health and function of adults with intellectual and developmental disabilities (IDD).

 We hope to learn: